|| We use Dreamhost to host

 wound onto a "soft" (magnetically and mechanically) iron

-core and consist of a primary
+core, consisting of a primary

 and secondary winding,